HabitRPG/habitica-chat-extension/README.md

 + Increased the Refresh Rate as required by staff
 # Version history

+### 2.1.5
++ Fix indentation of display names when avatars are disabled.

 ### 2.1.4
 + Set Party link in title to party not id.
 + Fix so notifications show on load of groups.